Public transport and taxi in Lisbon - Flatio

 Public Transport and Taxi in Lisbon: What You Should Know

-So you found the perfect mid-term rental for your few months stay in Lisbon - now comes the easy part of exploring and enjoying the city itself.
+So you found perfect mid-term rentals in Lisbon for your few months stay in Lisbon - now comes the easy part of exploring and enjoying the city itself.
 But to do that, it's best to know how the public transport system functions and the rates of taxis and similar services.
-To sum up, we're here, to sum up, the basic info so that you don't have to spend hours googling it.
+We're here to sum up, the basic info so that you don't have to spend hours googling it.

 The first thing to mention is Lisbon's metro.
 It is the fastest way to get around the city (and thanks to its air conditioning also the most comfortable), and you'll find yourself using it a lot.
-There are four lines, green, blue, yellow, and red – all of them are marked with a large "M" sign on the street level, which will help you find the nearest station.
+There are four lines, green, blue, yellow, and red – all of them are marked with a large "M" sign on the street level, which will help you find the nearest station at your housing in Lisbon.
 The metro is open from 6:30 am to 1 am every day, including weekends (though the carts may run less frequently on the weekend).

 It pretty much goes everywhere, even to places where the metro and trams go to widen the city's connections further.
 With over 170 lines, the yellow busses criss-cross the town according to timetables posted on the stops (or provided in an app).
 Unlike in other countries, Lisbon's custom always waves at the approaching bus if you want to get on.
 Otherwise, it will drive past you.